Unleashed – PAWsitive Stories from Salt Lake County Animal Services

 2021 Pawliday Crafts for Kids: Day 5

 Plastic cups or muffin tin (mini muffin tins or ice cube trays for cats or small dogs)

 Milk bones, bully sticks or other long treat for the “handle”

 Low sodium chicken or beef broth

-Layer the ingredients in a cup or muffin tin
+Layer the ingredients in the cup, muffin tin or ice cube tray

 Add the handle treat

 Add a splash of broth and fill the rest of the cup with water

 Place in freezer and freeze

 To thaw and pull popsicle out of cup, run some warm water on the outside of the cup and then tip cup over and pull on handle.
 Or set muffin tin in a shallow try of warm water if they don’t pop out easily on their own.